Olivier-Boudeville-EDF/erlhdf5/README.md

 This binding allows to use [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format#HDF5) from [Erlang](http://erlang.org), i.e. to read and write files in the HDF5 format.

-While this fork is more complete and more correct (ex: HDF5 writing has been fixed), this binding is still very far from capturing all the numerous HDF5 APIs.
+While this fork is more complete and more correct (ex: HDF5 writing has been fixed), this binding is still very far from capturing all the numerous APIs provided by HDF5.

 Compared to the original work, apart the low-level code enhancements, comments additions, typing improvements and bug fixing:
 * datatype of stored elements can be now (native) integer or (native) double i.e. floating-point values; was: only native integers
-* a basic hyperslab support has been added
+* a basic hyperslab support has been added, so that only part of a in-file dataset can be updated (from in-memory data); previously: datasets had to be written in full (i.e. no dataspace size was specified, hence as many bytes as needed were read from RAM to fill the targeted dataset)

 ## Known binding limitations

 This binding has following known limitations:
-* binding mostly designed for rank 2 data, i.e. two-dimensional arrays, represented as lists of tuples (see below)
-* datasets must be written in full (i.e. no dataspace size is specified, hence as many bytes as needed will be read from RAM to fill the targeted dataset)
-* many APIs not integrated
+* many datatypes and APIs not integrated

 ## Known limitations of this fork